Playing Swords of infinity begins with creating a character. This character will be the player's proxy in the adventures that take place in the game.

 Example: Holtsmeistur has a specialization score of 10 in stealth (a ten's place of 1), which is keyed to Dexterity, this specialization improves his original Dexterity score of 20 to 21

-Special Abilities are a unique kind of Specialization that allows characters to perform superhuman feats.
-These specializations can accomplish anything that a magic spell can, are always keyed to Vitality, and can only be used once per combat encounter before it needs to be recharched.
+Special Abilities are a unique skills that allow characters to perform superhuman feats.
+These skills can accomplish anything that a magic spell can, are always keyed to Vitality, and can only be used once per combat encounter before it needs to be recharged.
 To use a special ability in combat add its score to the character's vitality score, and make a power roll, this gives you the special ability's power score, which can be spent the same way as a spell power score; using a special ability costs one action.
 Note that each special ability can only accomplish one effect.
-A Special Ability can be recharged by expending one action.
+A Special Ability can be recharged by expending one action and making a success check against the ability's target number.

 Example: Barbarian Rage Score: 10 Total (Scores + Vitality Score): 41 The character's strength is increased by the special ability's power roll for at least one round, and can last additional rounds by reducing its power by 10 for each additional round.

-Traits are special abilities that cause minor, permanent Narrative Effects, or a bonus that can be applied to Success checks under the right conditions.
+Traits cause minor, permanent Narrative Effects, or a bonus that can be applied to Success or Power checks under the right conditions.
 As a general rule, if a special ability causes a Narrative Effect that only effects the character, is something they would need to be born with, and is something that is always passively affecting the character, its a trait; things like night vision or water breathing qualify as traits.
 Traits always apply a numerical modifier with a magnitude of 10 (e.g. when modifying a Success or Power Check) and stack with bonuses granted by Skill Specializations.
-Traits can be purchased again for increased benefit, and their costs can be found on the following table.
+Traits can be purchased again to increase their "tier" for increased benefit, and their costs can be found on the following table.

 Storyteller's Note: Depending on your setting, it may not make sense to allow players to buy traits unless they belong to an appropriate race; humans probably should not be able to breath underwater, for example.
 This is entirely up to you, work out with your players what fits and what doesn't, Swords of Infinity is intended to be flexible.

 Interesting characters are not completely perfect, and Swords of Infinity reflects this with Defects, which are either permanent penalties to a character's skills or traits that negatively affect them.
-Whenever a player invokes one of their defects during play they are given a bonus (equal to the magnitude of the defect) to the next Power or Skill check of their choosing, this is done to encourage players to role-play their defects.
+Whenever a player invokes one of their defects during play their character's morale increases by one, this is done to encourage players to role-play their defects.

 Players do not have to invoke their defects, but the best role-players frequently will.
-The bonus granted by invoking a defect can be saved until the end of an encounter, no more than one of these bonuses can be saved per defect.
 Purchasing Defects does not cost any Experience Points, and so the severity of the defect is entirely up to the player creating the character.
-Defects must be purchased during character creation.

-Storyteller's Note: While players can only buy Defects during Character Creation, this should not stop you from granting characters new Defects when it is appropriate to the story (e.g. a character that has received many serious leg injuries might be granted a Skill Defect in Jumping).
+Storyteller's Note: While players can only buy their own defects, this should not stop you from granting characters new Defects when it is appropriate to the story (e.g. a character that has received many serious leg injuries might be granted a Skill Defect in Jumping).
 Some players might attempt to "game" the system by invoking their Defects to gain the bonus in situations where they would not cause any substantial consequences for their character.
 This is not in the spirit of Swords of Infinity, so feel free to deny the player their bonus if the Defect is invoked in a situation where it does not contribute anything substantial to the story.

 A Skill Defect applies a penalty to Skill Checks of a particular variety (e.g. a character might have particularly bad vision, and so receives penalties on Spot Skill Checks), and is effectively the opposite of a Skill Specialization.
 The bonus granted by this variety of Defect is equal to the penalty score applied to the skill.
 Creating Defects of this variety is identical to the process for creating regular Skill Specializations, with the main exception being that the specialization score applies a penalty instead of a bonus.